wollac11/Munki-App-Updater/README.md

 	of each given app before attempting to run it.

 --0.6 (23/03/2017):
-	Note: currently app_url is hardcoded for supported apps.
-Support for specifying app_url will be added in a future update
+	Note: currently "app_url" is hardcoded for supported apps.
+This will be addressed in an update.
 	- Any app which needs some edits before importing may now specify a method to perform such edits and script will run said method.
 If none is specified then script will proceed to import DMG as it is from download.
 	- Fixed some indentation errors

+--0.7 (27/03/2017):
+	- Now checks online version for OSX build instead of Linux build
+	- Separted Firefox & Firefox ESR update checks
+	- Changed download path to variable which defaults to a DMG directory inside the current working directory (instead of hard-coded to ~/Downloads)
+	- Streamlined online update checks for Firefox and Firefox ESR
+	- Made app update method universal to support adding new apps
+	- Added support for Mozilla Thunderbird
+	- Small fixes